What is physiotherapy?

 Pilates consists of low-impact flexibility, muscular strength and endurance movement exercises.
 It supports rehabilitation and injury prevention by helping you achieve core strength, muscle balance and proper postural alignment.

 Mat Pilates involves the use of weights, resistance bands, fitness balls and foam rollers.
-It’s taught on a one-to-one basis and guided by a Pilates-certified physiotherapist.
+It’s taught on a one-to-one basis and guided by a Pilates-trained physiotherapist.
+Pilates exercises are integrated into an individualized treatment plan to support physiotherapy goals set with the patient.
 Exercises are modified based on your health condition.